core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   that are generated in a different way than as a Deterministic Request.
   The prototypical Ticket Request is the Phantom Request defined in {{I-D.ietf-core-observe-multicast-notifications}}.

-  In {{sec-ticket-requests}}, the term is used bridge the gap to that draft.
+  In {{sec-ticket-requests}}, the term is used to bridge the gap to that draft.

 # Deterministic Requests # {#sec-deterministic-requests}